jarmoruuth/TestAutoIntegrate/FullProcessing/Readme.md

 They can be executed only as subcommands of `execute`.

+- ["autosetup", autosetufile] - Load the autosetup file relative to the test directory
 - ["closeAllPrefix"] - click the button *close all prefix*
 - ["run"] - click the *run* button, the actions will run to completion before the command returns
 - ["continue"] - click the **continue* button, the actions will run to completion before the command returns